CFO • Builder • AI Practitioner

 AI in Excel & Financial Modeling

-Building DCFs, debugging formulas, creating covenant trackers, sensitivity tables.
+Building DCFs, debugging formulas, creating covenant trackers, sensitivity tables, loan tape analysis, and easily viewable financial results summaries.
 The stuff that takes hours and now doesn't have to.

 02